 February 15 - Today's high was 8° after a low of -8° (third coldest low on record).
-There has been no colder high or low since then.
+There has been no colder high or low since.
 This was the second day this winter with a high in the single digits (the other occurred on Dec.
-20, 1942 when the high/low was 8/-4).
+20, 1942 when the high/low was 8°/-4°).

 August 17 - Today was the last day of an eight-day heat wave in which every day had a high temperature of 95° or hotter.
 Average high during these days was 97°.
 Today's high of 95° was a record (later tied in 2015), as were three other days during the heat wave (including 8/11's high of 102°).

 August 24 - Today's high was 76°, making this the first day since June 25 not to have a high temperature of 80° or warmer.
-This 59-day streak was by far the longest and came just one year after the previous record streak was established - 41 days.
-The average high during these days was 89.7 degrees, with 30 days in the 90s (thirteen had highs of 94°+).
-This record would be broken in the summer of 2015.
+This 59-day streak was by far the longest, and came just one year after the previous record streak was established - 41 days.
+The average high during these days was 89.7°, with 30 days in the 90s (thirteen had highs of 94°+).
+This record would prevail until the summer of 2015.

-September 14 - "The Great Atlantic Hurricane" raced up the Mid-Atlantic coast and veered to the east of NYC (making landfall near East Hampton at 2 AM on the 15th), dumping 3.82" of rain between 3:00 and 10:00 PM and lashing the City with gale force winds that gusted between 40 and 50 mph (and 70-80 mph at LaGuardia Airport).
+September 14 - "The Great Atlantic Hurricane" raced up the Mid-Atlantic coast and veered to the east of NYC (making landfall near East Hampton at 2 AM on the 15th), dumping 3.82" of rain between 4-11 PM and lashing the City with gale force winds that gusted between 40 and 50 mph (and 70-80 mph at LaGuardia Airport).
 Today's rainfall came on top of 3.94" that fell yesterday and 1.64" the day before for a three-day total of 9.40".
 The New York metro area was the bulls-eye for the heaviest rainfall.

-February 9 - With a high of 46° this was the first day in five weeks (since Jan.
+February 9 - With a high of 46°, this was the first day in five weeks (since Jan.
 4) to have a high in the 40s.
-During these weeks the average high/low was 32/18, six degrees colder than average.
+During these weeks the average high/low was 32°/18°, six degrees colder than average.
 This streak of 45 days was the longest on record, besting 1886's streak of 44 days, which ended on the same day as 1945's but began one day later.

 March 16 - Beginning today, which had a high of 76° (twenty-seven degrees above average), the rest of March would be extraordinarily mild, with highs averaging 70°, eighteen degrees warmer than average.
 Seven days would have highs in the 70s, with all of them at 74° or warmer (including three in the 80s).
 Not surprisingly this resulted in the mildest March on record (the first half of the month was four degrees above average).

-March 22 - In the midst of the very mild second half of March,, today was an outlier as the high only reached 40°, fifteen degrees below average (the low was a seasonable 35°).
-Winds were out of the northeast, skies were overcast and light showers fell throughout the day.
+March 22 - In the midst of the very mild second half of March,, today was an outlier as the high only reached 40° (the low was a seasonable 35°).
+Winds were out of the northeast, skies were overcast, and light showers fell throughout the day.
 And for the 33rd time this winter, a trace of snow was reported, tying the all-time record set five winters earlier.

 June 6 - For the fifth time in the past six days the low was in the 40s (and the one day that didn't go into the 40s had a low of 50°).
 No other June has had this many days in which temperatures fell into the 40s.
 What made this streak even more noteworthy is the fact that it came only a few months after the mildest March on record.
 Today's high of 70° was the first in the 70s since 5/29.

-September 14 - On the one-year anniversary of the 'Great Atlantic Hurricane' striking the New York area, 3.10" of rain poured down, largely during two thunderstorms between 4:00 and 8:00 PM.
-The first storm was the most intense, with nearly two inches of rain falling in just an hour (between 4-5:00).
+September 14 - On the one-year anniversary of the "Great Atlantic Hurricane" striking the New York area, 3.10" of rain poured down, largely during two thunderstorms between 5:00 and 9:00 PM.
+The first storm was the most intense, with nearly two inches of rain falling in just an hour (between 5-6:00).